Measures

 sql: `price`,

-drillMembers: [id, price, status, Products.name, Products.id],
+drill_members: [id, price, status, products.name, products.id],

 },